 Traditional healer Gerry Bostock feels that the focus in Aboriginal healing needs to shift away from drug and alcohol abuse to deeper issues such as trauma and dispossession and the lack of role models for children .
 People acknowledge "the need for traditional Aboriginal healing and alternative medicine to foster individual and cultural renewal," he says.

-The old lady who wanted to go home
+Story: The old lady who wanted to go home